What Is Tuscan Pesto?

 Short answer

-Tuscan kale pesto (pesto Toscano) is a style of pesto popular in Tuscany.
-There's no official recipe for it, but the region is famous for its world-class kale, so it’s no great surprise that this has become the star ingredient in the local pesto.
+Tuscan kale pesto (pesto Toscano) is a famous pesto from Tuscany.
+There's no official recipe for it, but the region is renowned for its world-class kale, so it's no surprise that this has become the star ingredient in the local pesto.

 Long answer

-The kale that grows abundantly in Tuscany is called lacinato kale, but you'll also find it called dinosaur kale, Italian kale, and all manner of different names.
+The kale that grows abundantly in Tuscany is called lacinato kale, but it's also known as dinosaur kale, Italian kale, and many other names.
 Here in the UK, we call it cavolo nero, which translates as "black cabbage" due to its exceptionally dark green leaves.

 Despite its colour, Tuscan kale has a mild, slightly sweet, and earthy flavour, which, for our tastes, is far superior to curly kale, which can too often be bitter.
 Cavolo nero is rich in iron, vitamins, and antioxidants and comes into season around late autumn to early winter.

-Kale is the star ingredient in many of our favourite Tuscan dishes, particularly ribollita, a popular soup that consists of stale bread, cannellini beans, and tons of vegetables.
+Kale is the star ingredient in many of our favourite Tuscan dishes, particularly ribollita, a famous soup made with stale bread, cannellini beans, and plenty of vegetables.

 Kale pesto recipe